FreeCAD/FreeCAD-Telemetry/README.md

 from your FreeCAD Mod directory, or temporarily by unchecking "Enabled" in the Telemetry Addon's preferences.
 You may also individually uncheck the categories described above if you are not comfortable sending the listed data, but still wish to participate in the overall metrics program.

+## Requesting removal of data

+In the Telemetry Addon preferences your UUID is displayed.
+To request that your data be removed from our telemetry collection, click the button next to it to engage an automated process, or send a removal request with that UUID to telemetry@freecad.org.
+This will not affect your use of FreeCAD in any way, nor cancel any other online accounts you may have: those accounts are not tied in any way to the generated UUID.

 ## Who has access to the data?